-2020 is the year to get out and explore your own backyard – there's no better way to do this than in an RV.
+Thinking about a vacation to get out and explore your own backyard?
+There's no better way to do this than in an RV.
 Camping has always been a favorite pastime amongst Canadians, many of whom purchase their own RV.
 Others however prefer the rental option.
 So, what makes more sense – is it cheaper in the long run to rent or buy an RV to experience Canada at your own pace?

 There’s no easy answer to this as we are all very different, however you should consider some of the pros and cons we talk about in this blog.